sebaskun/alpapharma/README.md

    # Extract to project root (one level up from backend)
    # The extracted folder should be: ../chroma_store/
+   Folder should be at same level as /backend and /frontend
    ```

    **Option B: Build Your Own Vector Store**